-If you use charcoal it is good to make sure that it is of excellent quality charcoal but the ideal would be to cook with pieces of olive wood, ash oak or acacia because they burn faster and allow quick cooking at 220 °.
+If you use charcoal, it is good to make sure that it is of excellent quality charcoal, but the ideal would be to cook with olive wood, ash oak, or acacia because they burn faster allow quick cooking at 220 °.

 Regardless of whether you use charcoal or wood, the embers must be lit at least an hour before you start cooking the meat and must be at least 4 or 5 cm thick.

-The grill, dry and hot, must be placed 10 cm away from the embers which must be fed constantly in order to allow homogeneous cooking.
+The grill, dry and hot, must be placed 10 cm away from the embers, which must be feed constantly to allow homogeneous cooking.

 In addition to choosing a barbecue, it is also important to prepare all the equipment you need in advance:

-If you have never tried grilling, you could start by cooking hamburgers: they must not be too thin or they will become hard and dry.
+If you have never tried grilling, you could start by cooking hamburgers: they must not be too thin or become hard and dry.

 You can season them before putting them on the fire simply with salt and pepper.

-If you prepare them with minced meat instead, to add a touch of flavor, also add a few drops of Tabasco.
+If you prepare them with minced meat instead, add a touch of flavor, and add a few drops of Tabasco.
 Put them on the hot grill and ask the diners at what level of cooking they want them.

 Turn them only once so that the cooking is uniform on both sides.